ryzaer/ini-style-php-router/README.md

     </FilesMatch>
 </IfModule>
 ```
-Your folder structure will then look like this:
+Here’s how your folder structure should look:
 ```
 /your-app
   ├── caches/